REValentine/REValentine/README.md

 - 👋 Hi, I’m @REValentine
 - 👀 I’m interested in creating a software that will change the world.
 - 🌱 I’m currently learning from the beginning.
 I have no real training but am ready for it.
-- 💞️ I’m looking to collaborate on a few projects, firdt to create an amazing new game.
+- 💞️ I’m looking to collaborate on a few projects, first is to create an amazing new game.
+Second is heavy support in VR and AR.
 - 📫 How to reach me is email!
 - 😄 Pronouns: taco
 - ⚡ Fun fact: My imagination is unlimited.